jakehong0521/jakehong0521.github.io/README.md

 # Thank you for visiting my Github Page.
-My name is Junseong Hong and I am a recent grad from UC Berkeley as a CogSci Major with a concentration on Artificial Intelligence.
+My name is Junseong Hong and I recently graduated from UC Berkeley on August, 2018 as a CogSci Major with a concentration on Artificial Intelligence.

 # Projects